noahgift/cloud-data-analysis-at-scale/topics/continuous-delivery.md

 URL = "s3://cloud9-hugo-duke/?region=us-east-1" #your bucket here
 ```

 2. Now you can deploy by using the built in `hugo deploy` command.
-The deployment command output should look like this after you run `hugo deploy`:
+The deployment command output should look like this after you run `hugo deploy`.
+You can read more about the `deploy` command [in the official docs](https://gohugo.io/hosting-and-deployment/hugo-deploy/).

 ```bash
 ec2-user:~/environment/quickstart (master) $ hugo deploy